HSG424/notepad/README.md

 A notepad app developed using [React + Typescript](https://create-react-app.dev/docs/adding-typescript/) and [Tailwind CSS](https://tailwindcss.com/).

-EZ Notes is simple/easy to use and utilizes localStorage for persistence.
+EZ Notes utilizes localStorage for data persistence and is very simple and easy to use.
 Additionally, react-transition-group is used for graceful "out" animations.

 Live deployment: [https://notepad-44bd1.web.app](https://notepad-44bd1.web.app)